Rotary@Work

 Island Lake Natural Playground

-A joint venture with Lions Club and Credit Valley Conservation Foundation, the 1.17-acre nature inspired playground will incorporate natural elements like plants, water, logs, boulders and terrain, with built-in play structures to provide different sensory experiences and diverse play opportunities.
+A joint venture with Lions Club and Credit Valley Conservation Foundation, the 1.17-acre nature inspired playground incorporates natural elements like plants, water, logs, boulders and terrain, with built-in play structures to provide different sensory experiences and diverse play opportunities.

 Headwaters Health Centre Pavillion